 This is one of the easiest ways to reduce waste.
 Get yourself a few big shoppers for your weekly groceries.
 Or make some out of old clothes you have lying around.
 Here’s a great instruction blog from Sew in Love where she explains how to make shopping bags out of old pillow cases.
 Pretty cool, right?!

-I always keep a big bag in the trunk of my car, just in case.
+I always keep a big shopping bag in the trunk of my car, just in case.
 If I happen to shop unexpectedly I just grab my bag and go.
-Just think of how many paper bags or small plastic bags you save.
+A few totes may do the trick as well.
+With some clever lines or sayings printed on them, you could even spread some joy and bring smiles on fellow shoppers faces.
+Just think of how many paper bags or small plastic bags you save when you do this.
 They add up to a lot of waste.

 Off course, I’m not always on the road by car.
 When I’m on my bicycle or on foot I still have a grocery bag with me.
 I keep a tiny, but very strong, foldable bag in my purse.
 When you’re not by car, you’re not going to buy a huge amount of groceries anyway.
 So a small bag will do fine.
 I even got my husband to carry a foldable bag in the pocket of his coat.
 He uses it all the time.